Local moving companies in St. Louis

 Other considerations when moving to Virginia from St. Louis

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Virginia.
+• Change of address: Make sure to submit your USPS change of address form at least a week before you move.
+You’ll be able to choose your official move date so your mail is forwarded to Virginia seamlessly.
 Get started here.

-• Moving insurance: Every state has their own requirements when it comes to insurance.
+• Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 In Virginia, movers commonly offer Released Value Protection at no additional cost, providing coverage at 60 cents per pound.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for personalized plans.
 It's essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.

 Things to do in Virginia